 Blended learning combines both traditional training methods and digital solutions.
 Some pieces of training on key efficiency indicators, such as for manufacturing, require employees to go through face-to-face classes.
 In contrast, some training parts on soft skills can be completed via both online and in-class sessions.

 Webinars can be a great way to encourage your virtual employees to join the training.
-Many platforms to host webinars now support all activities formats such as presentations, live video, interactive whiteboards, note-taking, real-time quizzes.
-They also allow recording the live sessions for learners to join after or revisit any time.
+Many platforms to host webinars now support all activity formats such as presentations, live video, interactive whiteboards, note-taking, and real-time quizzes.
+They also allow recording of the live sessions for learners to join after or revisit at any time.

 Read more